 The holiday season is a magical time when family and friends travel to celebrate and share delicious meals together, but enjoying holiday cheer doesn’t mean you have to replace your daily salad with a plate of cookies.
-The holidays can be tricky to navigate when you’re trying to eat healthy – even I struggle as a dietitian.
-Most people find the heavy meat dishes, surplus of wine and delicious desserts too mouth-watering to resist.
-There’s nothing wrong with that, however, you can approach the holidays in a more health conscious way if that is your goal.
+The holidays can be tricky to navigate when you’re trying to eat healthily – even I struggle as a dietitian.
+Most people find the heavy meat dishes, a surplus of wine, and delicious desserts too mouth-watering to resist.
+There’s nothing wrong with that, however, you can approach the holidays in a more health-conscious way if that is your goal.
 Here are some tips to manage those holiday cravings and overindulgence.

 1. Incorporate more fish into your holiday dishes or take a fish dish to your next holiday party!
 It’s is a healthy option and a much leaner protein compared to the traditional ham or prime rib, plus numerous studies have shown it can help reduce stress and seasonal colds and allergies (the anti-inflammatory properties).

 2. Don’t skip meals before a party.
 Have a light snack instead.
 You’re guaranteed to overeat if you walk up to a buffet while starving.